ComposableFi/composable/code/parachain/frame/cosmwasm/cli/README.md

 ## Guide

-Follow this guide to upload, initialize and execute cw20 contract on local Picasso Rococo DevNet.
+Follow this guide to upload, initialize and execute cw20 contracts on local Picasso Rococo DevNet.

 ### Prerequisites